tomgutt/chrome-report-analyzer/README.md

    - Test the connection
    - Save your settings
 4. Click "Analyze Report" to start the analysis
-5. View the results and hover over the markers (📌) in the report for detailed insights
+5. View the results and hover over the markers in the report for detailed insights
+6. Previously analyzed reports will show cached results automatically

 ## Configuration